auth0/nextjs-auth0/EXAMPLES.md

 ## Access an External API from the front end

-In some instances you might to interact with a protected External API directly from the front end, for example it might be a Web Socket API that can't be easily proxied through a Next API Route.
+In some instances you might want to interact with a protected External API directly from the front end, for example it might be a Web Socket API that can't be easily proxied through a Next API Route.

 > _Note_ the security model of `nextjs-auth0` is that the tokens are witheld from the front end